Decoding EWS-G1 (GOES13)

 Here are some photos of the setup, including the first server, the Pi and the dish.

-@Aang254 has released the working version of the GVAR decoder for EWS-G1.
-This software is still in beta, so bugs and potential instabilities are to be expected.
+@Aang254 has been working on and released a new type of Satellite decoder, called Satdump.
+It is designed to be user-friendly, with a GUI input, and best of all, can decode many different satellites!
+This software is still being developed, so bugs and potential instabilities are to be expected.
 The program can either run as a 24/7 service for automated station setups or as a standalone “one-time” decoder, there are releases for Debian-based system, and a Windows based system.

 EWS-G1 Imagery is now available for public use!
 This provides coverage over an area that was not easy (or free) to obtain.
 EWS-G1 sends a full disk every thirty minutes, with one visible band and 4 IR bands.